Kindred: A Graphic Novel Adaptation

 Families can talk about how the enslaved people are portrayed in Kindred: A Graphic Novel Adaptation.
 How does that compare with other media portrayals you've seen and with the historical documentation from slaves narratives?
 Does the media sometimes present a romanticized view of the time?

-Dana had an idea of how she would be if she were a slave and an idea of what it was like back then, but nothing prepared her for it.
+Dana had an idea of how she would be if she were enslaved and an idea of what it was like back then, but nothing prepared her for it.
 Based on the text, imagine what you would be like in those circumstances in that era.

 How does the art in the intense scenes make you feel?
 How does the art change when Dana travels back to the plantation vs. when she's at home in her present time?